The cluster modular group of the dimer model: Abstract

 \section{Abstract}

-Associated to a convex integral polygon $N$ is a dimer cluster integrable system $\mathcal X_N$.
-We compute the group $G_N$ of symmetries of $\mathcal X_N$, called the cluster modular group, showing that it matches a conjecture of Fock and Marshakov.
-Probabilistically, non-torsion elements of $G_N$ are ways of shuffling the underlying bipartite graph, generalizing domino-shuffling.
-Algebro-geometrically, when $N$ has interior lattice points, $G_N$ is a subgroup of the Picard group of a certain algebraic surface associated to $N$.
+Associated to a convex integral polygon $N$ is a cluster integrable system $\mathcal X_N$ constructed from the dimer model.
+We compute the group $G_N$ of symmetries of $\mathcal X_N$, called the (2-2) cluster modular group, showing that it is a certain abelian group conjectured by Fock and Marshakov.
+Combinatorially, non-torsion elements of $G_N$ are ways of shuffling the underlying bipartite graph, generalizing domino-shuffling.
+Algebro-geometrically, $G_N$ is a subgroup of the Picard group of a certain algebraic surface associated to $N$.